 Hammered into the Ground: Sometimes even occurs, particularly through Brawl's Pitfall.
 Getting stuck in the ground prevents characters from moving or attacking until they get un-stuck.

 Healing Checkpoint: The last level in the Subspace Emissary story mode of Brawl includes save points that heal you and revive fallen party members.
-The Boss Rush mode in the same game also has a total of three heart containers you can use between battles.
+The Boss Rush mode in the same game also has heart containers that you can use between battles.

 Heavy Voice: A character gets this whenever they pick up a Super Mushroom and increase in size.